 In Oklahoma, most homeowners who stop making their mortgage payments will face a judicial foreclosure.
-However, under certain circumstances, the foreclosing party—the bank—can choose to avoid the litigation process and foreclose nonjudicially.
+But under certain circumstances, the foreclosing party (the "bank") can choose to avoid the litigation process and foreclose nonjudicially.
 If the bank opts for a nonjudicial foreclosure, you can force it to go through the courts instead.
 Converting a nonjudicial foreclosure to a judicial one is generally a good idea, especially if you have a defense that might allow you to keep the house.

 In this article, you’ll get details about how Oklahoma foreclosures work, as well as learn about both federal and state laws that protect homeowners during the process.
 Because most foreclosures in Oklahoma are judicial, this article focuses on that process.
-Though, you'll also get some information about nonjudicial foreclosures as well.
-(To learn what to do, and what not do, if you’re facing a foreclosure, see Foreclosure Do’s and Don’ts.)
+Though, you'll get some information about nonjudicial foreclosures as well.

-Also under federal law, servicers are supposed to work with borrowers who are having trouble making monthly payments in a “loss mitigation” process. (“Loss mitigation” is what the mortgage servicing industry calls the process of working with the borrower to avoid a foreclosure.)
-(To learn more about federal mortgage servicing laws, see Federal Laws That Protect Homeowners During Foreclosure.)
+Also, under federal law, servicers are supposed to work with borrowers who are having trouble making monthly payments in a “loss mitigation” process.
+“Loss mitigation” is what the mortgage servicing industry calls the process of working with the borrower to avoid a foreclosure.

 After the bank files a lawsuit to start a judicial foreclosure, you get 20 days to respond.
 If you don’t answer the suit, the bank will get a default judgment allowing it to hold a foreclosure sale.
-(To learn generally what happens if you do file an answer to the suit, see Fighting Your Foreclosure in Court.)
+(To learn what happens if you do file an answer to the suit, see Fighting Your Foreclosure in Court.)

 After the court issues a foreclosure judgment, the bank must serve you a notice of sale by mail and publish notice of sale in a newspaper at least 30 days before the sale.
 (Okla.
 Stat. tit.
 12, § 764).